 Wrap Program Services.
 In addition to its managed account services, MAP serves as an adviser in wrap fee programs, in which the program sponsor recommends Adviser as one of a number of advisers.
 The sponsor is the client's primary contact and works directly with the client to develop and update investment guidelines as needed and to determine the amount to allocate to Adviser for management.
 The wrap sponsor recommends and assists clients in selecting an appropriate investment strategy of Adviser.
-Under a wrap program, the sponsor will pay the Adviser's management fees on behalf of the client, execute the client's portfolio transactions without separate commission charges, monitor the performance of advisers, and arrange for custody, or provide some combination of these bundled services, all for a single "wrap" fee charged by the sponsor to the client.
+Under a wrap program, the sponsor will pay the Adviser's management fees on behalf of the client, execute the client's portfolio transactions typically without separate commission charges, monitor the performance of advisers, and arrange for custody, or provide some combination of these bundled services, all for a single "wrap" fee charged by the sponsor to the client.
 The sponsor will also typically provide reports to clients.
+Such wrap programs are governed by a separate wrap account agreement provided by the sponsor that details the specific terms and conditions of the investment management relationship.
 Wrap program services are grounded in fundamental analysis as more fully described below.